JenniferByrnes/mvc-tech-blog/README.md

   Run node seeds/index to seed the database with sample data if desired.
   Run node server to start the server.
 Database tables are created if non-existant.
   Run node seeds/index to seed the database with sample data if desired.

-## Usage

   To create the database db/schema.sql
   To seed the database: node seeds/index
   To start the program: node server.js

+## Usage

+When you start the application, you see a list of blog items and when you click on one, you can see any related comments.
+Logging in will give you a list of your precious blog posts and gives you the ability to make your own new ones.
+As a logged in user, you can edit your own posts and comment on existing ones.

 ## License